 How to Create Such a Solution?

 Ideally, tasks based on visual perception should be generated automatically, e.g., using Generative Adversarial Networks (GANs).
 If tasks involve text, they could be created using AI-based automated content generators.
 As an option, creating the tasks could also be a full-time job for human contributors to the network (and create additional jobs in that sense).
 However, it is not an ideal solution as it requires introducing trust and thus creates some vulnerability in the network.

-Of course, next to applying this scheme to education, gamifying the whole process by designing games in which making logic moves in the game can account for confirming transactions, is also an option.
+Of course, next to applying this scheme to education, gamifying the whole process by designing games in which making logical moves in the game can account for confirming transactions, is also an option.
 Multiple gaming platforms use blockchains—but not in this context.
-Namely, in the today’s gaming industry, blockchains are usually used to
+Namely, in today’s gaming industry, blockchains are usually used to

 (1) certify users;